Major League Baseball All-Star Game: History of player selection methods

-In 1933 and 1934, the fans selected the 18 starters for game and the managers chose the rest of the teams players.
-From 1935 through 1944 and in 1946, the manager of each All-Star squad selected the entire team; in 1945, no MLB All-Star Game was held and no All-Stars were officially named.
+In 1933 and 1934, the fans selected the 18 starters for the game and the managers chose the rest of the teams' players.
+From 1935 through 1944 and in 1946, the manager of each All-Star squad selected the entire team; in 1945, no MLB All-Star Game was held, and no All-Stars were officially named.

 In 1947, fans were given the opportunity to vote on the eight starting position players, but in 1957, fans of the Cincinnati Reds stuffed the ballot box (see below), and elected a Red to every position except first base.
 Commissioner Ford Frick stepped in and removed two Reds from the lineup.
 As a response to this unfairness, fan voting was discontinued; players, coaches, and managers were given the sole authority to elect starting position players, for the next dozen years.

 Between the lack of fan input and over-exposure due to the double All-Star games in 1959–1962, interest in the game was thought to be waning.
 As part of the rise of the MLB Promotion Corporation's attempts to modernize marketing of baseball, fan balloting for the starting eight was restored for the 1970 game.

 Sometime in the 1960s, the distinction between left-fielder, center-fielder, and right-fielder was dropped, and it was provided that the top three vote-getters in the outfield category would start regardless of position.
 Oft-heard remarks prior to this time included ones such as "If you had Clemente, you couldn't have Aaron", and so on.

 Rico Carty was the first player ever selected to an All-Star team as a write-in candidate by fans, in 1970, the first year that voting was given back to the fans.
 Steve Garvey was the second player ever selected to an All-Star team as a write-in candidate by fans, in 1974.
 He was later the Most Valuable Player of that game as well as the National League MVP for that year.

 From 2002 to 2018, the final roster selection has been made by the public via the All-Star Final Vote.